Policies Unlawful Sexual Misconduct Policies and Procedures

 • All relevant and material statements and documents submitted by the complainant and respondent.

-The complainant and the respondent will be able to question and cross examine one another or any other witnesses (if applicable) through their advisor in the live hearing portion of the Hearing Panel proceedings.
-The Hearing Panel cannot draw any inference about the determination regarding responsibility based solely on a party's or witness's absence from the hearing or refusal to answer cross examination or other questions.
+The decision maker(s) cannot draw any inference about the determination regarding responsibility based solely on a party's or witness's absence from the meetings or refusal to answer questions.

-• The complainant;
+1. The complainant;

-• The respondent;
+2. The respondent;

 Deliberation

-At the conclusion of its meetings, the Hearing Panel will deliberate in private, and, weighing all of the available information, the Hearing Panel will determine whether it is more likely than not that a violation of policy occurred.
+including both inculpatory and exculpatory evidence.
+After weighing all of the available information, the decision maker(s) will determine whether it is more likely than not that a violation of policy occurred.
 This level of proof, which is the legal standard in California for these proceedings, is commonly referred to as a “preponderance of the evidence.”
 This level is a lesser level than that used in the criminal justice system, which requires that a case be established “beyond a reasonable doubt.”
-The Hearing Panel will determine one of the following appropriate findings by majority vote:
+The decision maker(s) will determine one of the following appropriate findings:

-2. It is more likely than not that the alleged violation did not occur and the respondent is not responsible; or
+2. It is more likely than not that the alleged violation did not occur, and the respondent is not responsible; or

 3. There is not sufficient information available to make a determination.